 | GPT-5.1 | 21.9% |

 The lower, the safer.
-Claude is 5× more resistant than GPT-5.1 here – manipulation succeeds in only ~5% of attacks.
+Claude is 5× more resistant than GPT-5.1 here, with manipulation succeeding in only around 5% of attacks.

 Yes, for: